 A bank loan is one of the more common forms of small business financing.
-A number of banks have a presense in Osceola County.
-These include Chemical Bank, FirstMerit Bank, Huntington Bank, and Lake-Osceola State Bank.
+Several banks have a presence in Osceola County.
+These include Chemical Bank, Huntington Bank, and Lake-Osceola State Bank.

 The Small Business Administration (SBA) is the largest source of long-term small business financing in the nation; however, the SBA does not lend directly to borrowers.
 Instead it guarantees a portion of the loan in the event the borrower defaults.
 Loans are provided by lenders who choose to structure their own loans by the SBA's requirements and then apply and receive a guaranty from the SBA on a portion of the loan.
 The lender and SBA share the risk that a borrower will not be able to repay the loan in full.